Stefanomarton/DotFiles/README.md

 Here are the instructions you should follow to replicate my AwesomeWM setup.

 Install the git version of AwesomeWM.
 Arch users can use the awesome-git AUR package.

     yay -S awesome-git

-    For other distros, build instructions are here.
+**For other distros**, build instructions are [here](https://github.com/awesomeWM/awesome/#building-and-installation).